chadananda/aeneas-install/README.md

 NPM Installer for Aeneas -- works with Ubuntu and OSX

+More about Aeneas from Readbeyond: https://github.com/readbeyond/aeneas/

+It's complicated getting Aeneas to install on OSX and Ubuntu.
+Here's a stab at packaging the install in a convenient NPM module.
 It's messy but works most of the time

 Simply